 The psychological foundations of education, based on the findings of experimental research in learning, transfer, motivation, reinforcement, and behavioral modification.
 Prerequisite: SP175.

 SP296 Introduction to Computer Science (3)

-An introduction to computer operating systems, word processing, database management, spreadsheets, and multimedia, including computer control of CD, laser disc, scanned pictures and digitized movies.
-Assignments emphasize practical applications relevant to the students' major areas of study.
+An introduction to word processing, database management, spreadsheets, and multimedia, including computer control of CD, laser disc, scanned pictures, and digitized movies.